30% of UK Job Hunters Walk Out On AI Interviews, Bleeding Greenhouse Pipelines

 - If your top-of-funnel is a one-way recorded video with a three-minute timer, you are filtering for tolerance of one-way recorded video, not for the role.

 A scientist in Cambridge told The Guardian that after she submitted a recorded answer to an AI interview, she received a rejection a week later, and she still wasn't sure anyone had watched the tape.
-She is 44, applying for a senior role, and her line was the most cutting one in the piece: candidates only do these interviews "because we are so desperate" for work.
-That is the sentence the head of talent acquisition at every UK mid-market firm should print and tape above their monitor this week.
+She is 44, applying for a senior role, and her line was the most cutting one in the piece: candidates only do these interviews "because we are so desperate" for work. the sentence the head of talent acquisition at every UK mid-market firm should print and tape above their monitor this week.
 Greenhouse, the hiring platform whose entire commercial logic includes selling AI screening, just published the survey that lands the bill.

 The Deployment